 - 1. The student meets with the advisor and the instructor to review the course. - 2.
 If the advisor and/or instructor believes the experiences appear to have involved college learning, the advisor completes a Request for Portfolio Credit form including whether the student will get a letter grade or prefers the Pass/Fail option (only used for elective credit), obtains required signatures, and forwards it to the Portfolio Program Coordinator. - The Request for Portfolio Credit form is available in the Express Center or MyCSM. - 3.
 All portfolios will be presented in a manner consistent with the academic discipline for which the portfolio is prepared. - The portfolio may be a written paper or other substantive project or product that demonstrates college-level learning as assessed by a faculty review and consistent with the rigor appropriate to that discipline.
-Any form of portfolio should demonstrate academic excellence with respect to its development, presentation, and delivery.

-A portfolio will generally consist of the following minimum requirements:
+Any form of portfolio should demonstrate academic excellence with respect to its development, presentation, and delivery. - A portfolio will generally consist of the following minimum requirements: - --A title page which shall list the course(s) being petitioned together with student contact information including name, address, and telephone numbers (work and home);

+- -- A Table of contents;

+- --Resume;

-- --A title page which shall list the course(s) being petitioned together with student contact information including name, address, and telephone numbers (work and home); - -- A Table of contents; - --Resume; - --Statement of learning goals; - --Supporting documentation (In the event of projects or products that cannot be reduced to writing, photographs, drawings, source codes, or other evidence may be submitted at the discretion and direction of the faculty reviewer to fulfill this requirement.) - 4.
-The Reviewer's evaluation and grading will be added to the portfolio and submitted to the Portfolio Program Coordinator. - 5.
-The final grade will be entered by the faculty reviewer assigned to the portfolio during final grade entry for the semester in which the portfolio is completed. - 6.
-The portfolio will be kept on file with the documentation for 30 days after the grade has been posted.
+- --Statement of learning goals;

+- --Supporting documentation (In the event of projects or products that cannot be reduced to writing, photographs, drawings, source codes, or other evidence may be submitted at the discretion and direction of the faculty reviewer to fulfill this requirement.)

+- 4. The final grade will be entered by the faculty reviewer assigned to the portfolio during final grade entry for the semester in which the portfolio is completed.

+- 5. The portfolio will be kept on file with the documentation for 30 days after the grade has been posted.
 When credit is accepted, a letter or pass/fail grade will be given as stipulated in the course petition.

-7. Restrictions:
+- 6. Restrictions: